personal-coding/RNN-stocks-prediction/README.md

 The base code started from [@SolbiatiAlessandro](https://github.com/SolbiatiAlessandro/RNN-stocks-prediction).
 SolbiatiAlessandro tried to predict EUR/USD binary options on a Dukascopy demo account.
 The prediction was created using a RNN based on EUR/USD ask & bid open, high, low, close, volume and spread prices (non-transformed).

 His code scraped the online demo account using Selenium every minute to extract the live data.
 Also, Selenium is used to click the buy call and buy put buttons in order to execute trades.
-The issue I found with scraping the webpage for live data is that 1) many times the data would skip to the next minute, so inaccurate data was scraped for certain minutes 2) the ending minute data shown on the online demo account generally didn't match up with the actual data available from Dukascopy (i.e. if you refreshed the page's data, you'd see different data loaded for historical minutes) and 3) a user would have to wait 90 minutes to grab sufficient data in order to run the model.
+The issue I found with scraping the webpage for live data is that:

+1. many times the data would skip to the next minute, so inaccurate data was scraped for certain minutes

+2. The ending minute data shown on the online demo account generally didn't match up with the actual data available from Dukascopy (i.e. if you refreshed the page's data, you'd see different data loaded for historical minutes)

+3. A user would have to wait 90 minutes to grab sufficient data in order to run the model

 Even with these issues, I was still able to generate a healthy profit using his model that was created 3 years ago (~$2.2k profit in three days - however, this is of course pure luck).

 # Yuri updates and tests